Last Updated on

 Designed as a biocular that has been used by law enforcement and the military, the NVG7 are affordable goggles for armed professionals, hunters, and civilians on a budget.

-Best Night Vision Goggles for the Money: PRG Defense Wolf-7 NL3 Review
+6. Best for the Money: PRG Defense Wolf-7 NL3 Review

 - Multi-purpose: Hand-held, head-mounted or helmet-mounted